adeelbarki/udacity_project_log_analysis/newsdb-api-project/README.md

 ```
 ## Run the code

-To run application, enter command the following command.
+To run application, enter this following command.

 `$ python newsdb.py`

-Open any internet browser like Chrome, Firefox or internet explorer and open URL
+Open any internet browser like Chrome, Firefox or internet explorer and type URL

 `localhost:8000`.

-Search tab gives the option to select from all the three tasks.
-Select one of the task and click the search button.
+Search tab gives the option to select from all three tasks.
+Select one of the task and click search button.

 ## Results

-Results of these tasks can be seen on the browser and the terminal running the application at the same time.
+Results of these tasks can be seen on the browser and terminal running this application at the same time.
 In order to save these results to output.txt type this command.

-`$ python newsdb.py > ouytput.txt`
+`$ python newsdb.py > output.txt`

 ## Simpler solution with printserver.py

 Github repo also contains a file named `printserver.py`.
-This file is rather a simple file without an http web server.
-It only prints the required tasks on terminal by using this command.
+This file is rather a simple solution without an http web server.
+It only prints the required solutions on terminal by using this command.

 `$ python printserver.py`